 - Standard Duplicate Rules: The out-of-the-box matching rules that Salesforce provides for Accounts, Contacts, and Leads.

-- Fuzzy match: a potential duplicate, could also genuinely be a separate account.
+- Fuzzy Match: A potential duplicate that could also genuinely be a separate account.